 All meetings at the Police Station Community Room, unless otherwise noted.

 Tentative: Reports on Comparable Communities, Continuation of Legislative, Executive & Citizen Participation Deliberations

 Monday, December 19, 2016, 7:00 pm

 Tentative: Straw Vote on Legislative and Executive Structure; Begin Discussions on School Committee & Other Offices

 Find the complete Charter Commission meeting schedule here.

 The Charter Commission welcomes input from the residents of the Town about Amherst and its values about Town government.
 During the upcoming months, there will be several opportunities to submit your comments, through public forums, hearings and meetings.
 A Working Group, consisting of Charter Commission members and members of the public, is currently working on scheduling listening workshops throughout town to gather more input and thoughts from the public.
-The current schedule is listed below.
-Check back regularly for more information and additional dates.

 We are looking for many volunteers willing to attend our meetings and videotape them for ACTV.
 Please contact Irv Rhodes if you are willing to do so, as he is looking at arranging a schedule for the volunteers.